kyma-project/test-infra/development/image-url-helper/README.md

     --output-format=json
 ```
 # Exclude images from check command
 To exclude certain image lines from being checked, provide a path to exclude file in the check command argument.
-The exclude file contains list of files and values of images excluded from checking:
+The exclude file contains list of files and values of images excluded from the check:

 ```yaml
 excludes:
   - filename: "monitoring/charts/grafana/values.yaml"